mars0i/pasta/README.md

 (If you want more fine-grained data, you could modify the source code for pasta&mdash;I would be happy to help you if I have time&mdash;but I would suggest simply using the recorded seed to run the same simulation in the GUI.
-You can use the GUI to inspect individual snipes that way, as indicateda above.)
+You can use the GUI to inspect individual snipes that way, as indicated above.)